PerceptronV/aventine/README.md

     aventine-download
     ```

+    Alternatively, if you wish to rebuild the index, run:
+    ```bash
+    aventine-quickstart
+    ```

 3. Extract the [relevant binaries](./aventine/tools/dist/) of Whitaker's Words for your operating system into [`aventine/tools/bin`](./aventine/tools/bin/).

 ## Deployment

+Because the Aventine system is in indexing mode by default, you have to manually go into [params.py](./aventine/library/params.py) and replace `MODE = 'INDEX'` with `MODE = 'SEARCH'`.
+After this, you can test your system out.

 ### Development